GeneEQUAL Schools: New study for school leaders with experience in supporting students with intellectual disability

-GeneEQUAL Schools: New study for parents/carers of a student or young adult with intellectual disability
+GeneEQUAL Schools: New study for siblings of a young person with intellectual disability

-Are you a parent/carer of a student or a young adult with intellectual disability living in Australia?
+Are you a brother or sister of a student or a young adult with intellectual disability living in Australia?

 We want to know:

-• What are your thoughts on providing genetics and health education to your child?
+• What are your thoughts on providing genetics and health education to your brother or sister?

-• What kinds of support in learning about genetic content do you find most helpful for your child?
+• What kinds of support in learning about genetic content do you find most helpful for your brother and sister?

 If you are interested please contact